Jump to topic

-Dry eye syndrome, blepharitis, and MGD are all closely linked.
+Blepharitis, MGD and ocular surface diseases such as dry eye syndrome are all closely linked.
 There are many ways these eye conditions can interact, cause, or worsen each other.
 Many patients suffer from two or three of these conditions.

 Causes and Risk Factors of MGD

 Many contributing factors make up your risk for MGD, including:

 As you age, your number of functioning meibomian glands decreases.
 People over the age of 40 are much more likely to develop MGD.